mayapatterson/portfolio-v2/_case-studies/Trunk Club's Pinterest Integration.md

 ## Project background

 This feature came from unique beginnings.
-One of our backend engineers (sup, Jason 😎) took the initative to build a Pinterest integration within our Trunk Club apps during a **hackday project**.
+One of our backend engineers (sup, Jason 😎) took the initiative to build a Pinterest integration within our Trunk Club apps during a **hack day project**.
 We predicted that allowing members to share their Pinterest boards with their stylist would increase engagement and potentially conversion metrics.
 However, until Jason gave this feature legs, we were having trouble prioritizing the needed dev and design attention to take this product to production.

 ## My role